Meals · High Protein

 The Crispy Skin Secret

 The biggest mistake with skin-on thighs is not getting them dry enough.
 Use paper towels to press out all surface moisture.
 Wet skin steams instead of crisps.
 Starting in a cold pan and heating gradually renders the fat before the skin burns.
-Don't move the chicken during the first 8-10 minutes; the skin needs uninterrupted contact with the hot pan.
+Do not move the chicken during the first 8-10 minutes; the skin needs uninterrupted contact with the hot pan.
 If the skin sticks, it's not ready.
 It will release naturally when properly crisped.
 The skin will stay crispy for about 2 hours; during meal prep storage it softens but still tastes great.

 Meal Prep Strategy